Step by Step

 “Rarely have we seen a person fail who has thoroughly followed our path.
 Those who do not recover are people who cannot or will not completely give themselves to this simple program, usually men and women who are constitutionally incapable of being honest with themselves. …They are not at fault; they seem to have been born that way.
 They are naturally incapable of grasping and developing a manner of living which demands rigorous honesty.
 Their chances are less than average.” – Alcoholics Anonymous, 3rd Edition, 1976, Ch 5, p 58.

 Today, examination not only my own honesty but the foundation on which it is built.
-Before I can start to develop the honesty required for an effective program, I first have to ask why I want recovery.
-Starting at the very beginning of the program – Step One – I have to distinguish that over which I am powerless: is it alcohol or the potential consequences of my misconduct while drunk?
+Before I can start to develop the honesty required for a quality recovery, I first have to ask why I want recovery.
+Starting at the very beginning of the program – Step One – I have to distinguish that over which I am powerless.
+Is it alcohol or the potential consequences of my misconduct while drunk?
 If I cannot admit that it is alcohol over which I am powerless, then I am lying to myself if I seek recovery to avoid or lessen the consequences drinking.
-Today, I have to be honest that I am powerless over alcohol and that my addiction is the basis to start getting honest.
+Today, I have to be honest that I am powerless over alcohol and that my addiction is the basis for getting honest.
 To stop drinking for anyone or anything else is the foundation of a lie, one that is built on sand.
 And our common journey continues.
-Step by step. – Chris M., 2016
+Step by step. – Chris M., 2017